United Company RUSAL Plc: Continuing Connected Transactions Transport Logistics Services Contract | Nachricht | finanzen.net

 REASONS FOR AND BENEFITS OF THE TRANSACTIONS

-The New Transport Logistics Services Contract was entered into for the purpose of obtaining bundled services.
-As obtaining bundled logistic services is more economical than obtaining various logistic services separately from various service providers, and in certain circumstances the independent third parties are incapable of providing such bundled services or offer an uncompetitive price, the member of the Group decided to engage the service provider which offered a better price under the respective tenders and are able to provide the services required.
-The Company considers that the transactions contemplated under the New Transport Logistics Services Contract is for the benefit of the Company as the services provided are required in the production process of the Group.
+The New Transport Logistics Services Contract was entered into for the purpose of obtaining logistics services.
+The Company considers that the transactions contemplated under the New Transport Logistics Services Contract are for the benefit of the Company as the services provided are required in the production process of the Group.

-The Directors (including the independent non-executive Directors) consider that the New Transport Logistics Services Contract has been negotiated on an arms length basis and are on normal commercial terms which are fair and reasonable and the transactions contemplated under the New Transport Logistics Services Contract are in the ordinary and usual course of business of the Group and in the interests of the Company and its shareholders as a whole.
+The Directors (including the independent non-executive Directors) consider that the New Transport Logistics Services Contract is on normal commercial terms which are fair and reasonable and the transactions contemplated under the New Transport Logistics Services Contract are in the ordinary and usual course of business of the Group and in the interests of the Company and its shareholders as a whole.

 None of the Directors has a material interest in the transactions contemplated under the New Transport Logistics Services Contract save for Mr. Deripaska, Mr. Maxim Sokov, Ms. Olga Mashkovskaya and Ms. Gulzhan Moldazhanova, who are directors of En+, being the holding company of "Russian Transport Company LLC.
 Mr. Deripaska is also indirectly interested in more than 50% of the issued share capital of En+.
 Accordingly, Mr. Deripaska, Mr. Maxim Sokov, Ms. Olga Mashkovskaya and Ms. Gulzhan Moldazhanova did not vote on the Board resolution approving the New Transport Logistics Services Contract.